Codebase Overview: Neo.mjs - The AI-Native Web Platform

 The Result: Over 40,000 delta updates per second in optimized environments.
 The UI never freezes, regardless of computational intensity.

-2. The VDOM as a Cross-Thread Protocol
+2. The VDOM as a Cross-Thread Protocol (Frontend Only)

 The Solution: The Virtual DOM is the protocol.
 Components describe themselves as JSON blueprints: